Sheila Kerrigan – Chapel Hill, NC

 She has taught Community-Based Performance at Duke University and led collaborative creative processes with all ages.
 She works with schools to build cooperation skills, foster trust, and strengthen creative collaboration among faculty and staff.

-Sheila integrates Theater Arts with English Language Arts, Social Studies, and Science in grades 3-8, and she uses mime and drama to teach communication and collaboration skills to all ages.
+Sheila integrates Theater Arts with English Language Arts, Social Studies, and Science in grades K-8, and she uses mime and drama to teach communication and collaboration skills to all ages.

-Sheila has led professional development trainings in arts integration for schools and school systems in:
+Sheila has led professional development workshops on arts integration for teachers, administrators, schools, and school systems through:

 - The Arts and Sciences Council’s ArtsTeach, Charlotte, NC